 * Will staying where I’m at, get me where I want to go?

 * Is part of my excuse simply not true?

 What do you do when you’re feeling overpowered by overwhelming emotions?

 This is when impulsivity of BPD comes in.
 You might feel as though you can’t control your reaction and find yourself doing anything including things you realize you shouldn’t do, such as cutting, careless sex, perilous driving, etc.

-Regaining control of your reaction begins with fining healthier ways to endure and manage trouble.
+Regaining control of your reaction begins with finding healthier ways to endure and manage the trouble.
 Rather than responding to your overwhelming feelings with harmful practices, you will find ways to face them while staying in control.